TapiocaFox/Daijishou/README.md

 ### About this Repository
 Daijishō is currently closed-source.
 However you can still report issues or submit suggestions here.

+# Q&A
+### What is "player"
+Player is a set of arguments can be configured to execute playable files filtered by regular expression from your library with launching arguments.
+Player usually associated with emulators or retroarch.

+### What is "platform"
+Platform contains players added in Daijishō that accepted various files from selected sync paths.
+Platform also can be configured to scrape correct boxarts and other preview media and to setup to match its appearance and aesthetics.

+### How to add platforms and players
+You can download from this GitHub page which is available in the Daijishō's settings page.
+Or you can import from pegasus frontend or other's shared and configured platform JSON files.

+### How much efforts does the author put on this project?
+This is mine side project.
+The project solely develop on my retroid pocket 2+ and Android emulators.
+I will make some progress whenever I feel motivated in my free time usually in the weekend.

+### What can you do to show author your support?
+You can star this GitHub page, summit your problems and ideas or updating platform list in this GitHub page.

 # Related links
 <!-- [Google Play Store](https://play.google.com/store/apps/details?id=com.magneticchen.daijishou) -->